 - To provide information and data for the purposes of tracking and evaluating the Restricted Registration Program.

-What are possible repercussions for a Resident failing to meet one or more of the responsibilities listed above?
+What are the possible repercussions for a Resident who fails to meet one or more of the responsibilities listed above?

 Failure to comply with any of the terms of the agreement listed above may constitute unprofessional conduct and may warrant further action by the CPSO under the Act or Rules.

-If the Resident does not maintain good academic standing or if the Restricted Registration activities negatively impact on their academic and/or clinical obligations in their residency program, the Program Director and Postgraduate Dean (or delegate) reserves the right to withdraw their approval for the Restricted Registration, and/or inform the College requesting that the Restricted Registration be terminated by the CPSO.
+If the Resident does not maintain good academic standing, or if Restricted Registration activities negatively impact their academic and/or clinical obligations in their residency program, the Program Director and Postgraduate Dean (or delegate) reserves the right to withdraw their approval for the Restricted Registration, and/or request that the Restricted Registration be terminated by the CPSO.

 What are the Program Director’s responsibilities?

 The Program Director must attest that the information provided by the Resident regarding their training and academic standing in the application is correct.
 Furthermore, the Program Director must confirm and attest that the Resident has fulfilled the eligibility criteria set by the Program for each service type and site.

 Should the Resident fail to maintain their academic standing, the Program Director will notify the RR Program office and the Postgraduate Dean of these concerns and recommend cessation of the registration.
 This will be effective immediately and may not be appealed.